Best REITs for 2025: Investing in Real Estate Investment Trusts in Singapore

 What are S-REITs?

 Real Estate Investment Trusts (REITs) allow investors to invest in real estate without high capital outlay.
 These trusts pool money from investors to purchase and manage income-generating properties, distributing the rental income as dividends.
-Different REITs hold portfolios of properties serving diverse uses, allowing you to zero in a particular sector like hospitality, commercial, or mix-and-match to hedge against risks.
+Different REITs hold portfolios of properties serving diverse uses, allowing you to zero in on a particular sector like hospitality, commercial, or mix-and-match to hedge against risks.
 Thus, REITs are a popular choice for diversifying your portfolio.

-S-REITs, or Singapore Real Estate Investment Trusts, refer to REITs that are listed on the Singapore Exchange (SGX).
+S-REITs, or Singapore Real Estate Investment Trusts, refer to REITs listed on the Singapore Exchange (SGX).
 As of August 2024, Singapore has the largest REIT market in Asia (excluding Japan), with 40 traded S-REITs and property trusts collectively valued at approximately S$100 billion.
+All told, S-REITs have enjoyed good popularity among investors.
+Today, they make up over 12% of the SGX's total market capitalisation.

 2025 is shaping up to be a promising year for S-REITs.
 With the market anticipating three rate cuts by the US Federal Reserve, S-REITs could see significant tailwinds.
 If interest rates in Singapore remain unchanged, borrowing costs are expected to fall, especially benefiting REITs with a higher proportion of floating-rate debt.